Editorial illustration for Okta Expands Bengaluru AI Hub, Plans 50% Staff Growth in India by 2026

 Common Questions Answered

-Okta intends to grow its Indian workforce by 50% by 2026, focusing on advanced engineering and product development talent.
-This expansion is part of its strategy to support AI at scale and its broader international growth goals.
+Okta intends to increase its workforce in India by 50% by 2026, with a specific focus on advanced engineering and product development talent.
+This strategic expansion is part of the company's broader goal to leverage India's robust tech talent pool for AI research and development.

-What revenue target is Okta aiming to achieve alongside its India expansion?
+What specific areas of talent is Okta targeting in its India expansion?